How to Detect an Astrophysical Nanohertz Gravitational-Wave Background: Results

 Analyzing this dataset with the CURN+CW model we found that the CW signal was clearly detected, with a CURN+CW vs CURN BF of $\sim$25.
 Moreover, the parameter recovery of the CURN process was significantly affected by the inclusion of the CW model.
 Figure \ref{fig:gwb_w_and_wo_cw_corner} shows the distribution of $\gamma_{\rm GWB}$ and $\log_{10} A$ under the CURN (red), HD (orange), CURN+CW (black), and HD+CW (blue) models.
 Posteriors with models including HD were produced by reweighting \citep{sophie_resampling}.
 We can see that in the case of the CURN-only and HD-only models, the unmodeled binary biases the $\gamma_{\rm GWB}$ recovery low compared to the canonical 13/3 value, while the CURN+CW and HD+CW models produce $\gamma_{\rm GWB}$ posteriors centered on values close to 13/3.
 This is understandable, as the CURN model can partially model the CW signal by introducing more power at higher frequencies where the CW is present.
 This is also consistent with the correlation between $\gamma_{\rm GWB}$ and CW properties we found on Figure \ref{fig:gwb_cw_corner}.
 While we cannot draw definitive conclusions from a single realization, this result suggests that modeling individual binaries along with the GWB may be crucial for unbiased spectral characterization of the GWB.
 We leave a detailed investigation of this problem to a future study.

 It is important to note that while the NANOGrav 15-year analysis recovers a $\gamma_{\rm GWB}$ value lower than 13/3, that does not significantly change with the inclusion of an individual binary model \citep{nanograv_15yr_cw}, and the $\gamma_{\rm GWB}$ recovery is instead more affected by the particular noise models employed \citep{nanograv_15yr_gwb}.
 This is unlike the EPTA DR2 analysis, where the inclusion of an individual binary completely changes the GWB recovery \citep{epta_dr2_cw}.
+This highlights that both a misspecified signal model and noise model can have adverse effects on parameter estimation.

 Note that in this particular realization, the recovered spectra under the CURN and HD models are practically identical (red and orange on Figure \ref{fig:gwb_w_and_wo_cw_corner}).
 This is not particularly surprising, as this forms the basis of the reweighting technique \citep{sophie_resampling}.
 In the presence of an individual binary, the inclusion of correlations does have a small effect on the recovered spectrum (compare black and blue on Figure \ref{fig:gwb_w_and_wo_cw_corner}), but the difference is small enough that the reweighting technique can be effective.